Understand WebAuthn User ID, User Name, User Display Name, User Handle and Credential ID in Passkey applications and get advice for implementation.

 The following table outlines a short summary which storage requirements for the RP database should be taken into account together with the storage limitations of authenticators.

-value for user.id (empty values are forbidden though).
-However, in practice,
+user.id (empty values are forbidden though).
+However, in practice, it's highly recommended

 Implications for Resident Keys (Discoverable Credentials):